 The flag of the European Federation, a modified form of the earlier European Union flag

-Recognizably European-derived cultures and polities were numerous and varied, including such groups as the Baltic League, an interstellar colonisation venture that founded Nathan and Danzig among other worlds.
+Recognizably European-derived cultures and polities are numerous and varied, including such groups as the Kontore League, an interstellar colonisation venture that founded Nathan and Danzig among other worlds.
 Many nearbaseline groups today have, out of custom or sentiment, retained variations on old European cultures and physiotypes.